Julia Murney

-Julia Kathleen Murney (born January 14, 1969) is an American actress and singer, also known for television commercial voice-overs.
-Until 2005, she was commonly known as the Broadway actress who had technically never appeared on Broadway.
-This was because her fame came mostly from her performances on the Broadway charity circuit, and not traditional Broadway productions.
+Julia Murney is an American actress and singer, also known for television commercial voice-overs.
+Until 2005, she was commonly known as the Broadway actress who had technically never appeared on Broadway, because her fame came mostly from her performances on the Broadway charity circuit and not traditional Broadway productions.
 She played the role of Elphaba in the musical Wicked, both on the US national tour (2006) and on Broadway (2007).
 She is also a two-time Drama Desk Award nominee, for The Wild Party (2000) and Falling (2013).

 Early life

-The daughter of actor Christopher Murney and Anne Murney, Murney was named after the song "Julia" from The Beatles White Album.
-She has a younger sister, Caitlin (born 1977), who is a film producer and lives in LA and younger brother, Patrick (born 1987), who is an actor and graduated from Syracuse University with a drama degree in 2009.
+Murney attended Stagedoor Manor summer camp.
 Murney attended the High School of Music & Art (later Fiorello H. LaGuardia High School) as a voice major and graduated from Syracuse University in 1990.